 Collaborate in partnership with the apparel industry.

-Kathmandu is a signatory to Social and Labour Convergence Project, an industry collaboration to create a standard assessment tool to minimise the strain on factories.
-Created by the Sustainable Apparel Coalition, this is a great example which encourages and facilitate greater cooperation across the apparel industry.
+Kathmandu is a signatory to the Social and Labour Convergence Project, an industry collaboration to create a standard assessment tool to minimise the strain on factories.
+Created by the Sustainable Apparel Coalition, this is a great example that encourages and facilitates greater cooperation across the apparel industry.

-We’re also working in partnership with other international brands to both share and conduct audits when they share our values and meet our standards.
+We’re also working in partnership with other international brands to both share and conduct audits when they share our values and meet our standards for ethical fashion.

 Transparency is not just one of our core values, it’s the cornerstone of responsible business conduct.

 We believe that publishing supply chain information builds the trust of workers, consumers, labour advocates, and investors, and sends a strong message that we don’t fear accountability.

 Kathmandu has published a list of Tier 1 suppliers and those factories making our products.

 Tier 1 are our primary suppliers who hold a direct contractual sourcing relationship for the supply of Kathmandu branded products.
 The list includes the name of our suppliers, the name and address of the factories we utilise, the kind of product made there, and the number of employed workers.